LocoUnPocoNadaMas/LocoUnPocoNadaMas/README.md

 - [Personal - upload photos in party](https://locounpoconadamas.github.io/lukipix-frontend/)
 ###### and you will see the photos on tv at the party
 - [Personal - watch photos in party](https://locounpoconadamas.github.io/lukipix-tv-frontend/)
+These work with a Spring Boot backend inside a Docker container deployed in a free cloud provider (Koyeb), Azure DDBB mysql and Azure S3 for the photos.
+For now it is free to try.

 This is a frontend for a hypothetical coffee shop, but it's only the interface actually deployed so you can't good stuff if I don't have a backend working
 - [Personal project about Coffe Store - it need backend deployed to work, i'm working to get a server](https://locounpoconadamas.github.io/barcito-front/)